 If your goal is to work as a public accountant for a Big Four firm, taking the Uniform CPA Examination will get you closer to your dream job.

 Find out what educational requirements you need to meet in order to take the CPA exam in your state – but remember that in order to be granted licensure as an accredited CPA you will normally need to complete 150 semester hours with an accounting concentration.
+(Update: NASBA recently added an Experience Verification section to their site that will help you track and verify your exam experience requirements!)
 Selecting the right CPA review course for your learning style is important too.

 To become a CPA, you need to pass all four parts of the CPA exam with a score of at least 75%.
 The four sections take 14 hours to complete and cover: